Edit

 Request access to the microphone

-To access the device's microphone, you need to update your app's information property list with NSMicrophoneUsageDescription.
-You set the associated value to a string that will be included in the dialog that the system uses to request access from the user.
+To access the device's microphone, you need to update your app's information property list by using NSMicrophoneUsageDescription.
+Set the associated value to a string that's included in the dialog that the system uses to request access from the user.

 <key>NSMicrophoneUsageDescription</key>